 A person living with continued long-term symptoms after a COVID-19 infection is considered a COVID-19 long-hauler.
 The medical term used by doctors and researchers is Post Acute Sequelae of COVID-19, or PASC.

 Many long-haul patients have recovered from the worst impacts of COVID-19 and have negative tests, but continue to experience symptoms.
+It has forced many out of work.
+Others go to work out of necessity, but often struggle to make it through the day.

 Between 10-30% of people infected with COVID-19 experience some long-term symptoms, according to the National Institutes of Health.
 The medical community has not yet determined why this happens to some people, and not others.